 Let’s go over the advantages and disadvantages of several options, as well as some general tips for installing them.
 The most common materials to use as a base for above ground pools include concrete pads, commercial pads, sand, solid foam, carpet padding, and flooring underlayment.

-Things You Can Put Under Your Pool
+The 6 Things You Can Put Under Your Pool

 1. Concrete Pads